GL_Discover Hub_Forex_1920x1280_TraderGray_03

 Hedging doesn’t eliminate all risk and, in situations where it does, your net profit will be zero.
 This means you can’t use forex hedging to guarantee a profit.
 Even in situations where you try your best to eliminate your risk and end with a net profit of zero, you may have to pay trading fees, and in that case you’d actually lose money with a perfect hedge.

 Forex hedging strategies can also be difficult to understand and implement, particularly if you’re a novice trader.
 This disadvantage becomes even more pronounced when you get into forex options.
 Finally, risk and rewards are closely correlated with each other.
-So, if you make money on one position, you’ll lose just as much on the other.
+So, gains on one position may be offset by losses on another, but the offset is rarely exact once costs, sizing and execution are considered.

 Forex hedging strategies are useful and they can help you protect long positions during times of short-term volatility.
 However, forex hedging shouldn’t be seen as an easy way to make guaranteed profits and eliminate all of your risk in the long-term.